 SINEGY operates under the Securities Commission, pioneering regulated crypto trading.

-These startups showcase how blockchain adoption aligns with Malaysia’s crypto regulation goals.
+These startups show how blockchain adoption supports Malaysia's crypto regulation goals.

 They strengthen the nation's position as a regional blockchain innovation hub.

-They offer investors a front-row seat to scalable Web3 ventures.
+They offer investors a front‑row seat to growing Web3 ventures.

-Pro Tip: Track the Dropee listing date on CoinGabbar to monitor growth trends and funding rounds.
+Pro Tip: Track the Dropee listing date on CoinGabbar to watch growth trends and funding rounds.

-Partnerships are where blockchain’s potential becomes tangible.
-During the 2026 event, Malaysia announced several collaborations connecting local innovators to global ecosystems.
-According to BeInCrypto, these alliances strengthen Malaysia’s credibility as a trusted blockchain jurisdiction and reinforce its standing in the blockchain summit Southeast Asia circuit.
+Partnerships are where blockchain's potential becomes real.
+During the 2026 event, Malaysia announced several partnerships connecting local innovators to global ecosystems.
+According to BeInCrypto data, these alliances strengthen Malaysia's credibility as a trusted blockchain jurisdiction.
+They also reinforce its standing in the blockchain summit Southeast Asia circuit.

 Partners: IOTA, HashKey Chain, Cicada Finance